 If you are the sole owner of real property at the time you die, a probate is needed even if your other assets are worth less than $75,000.
 The personal representative deeds the property to your heirs.
 Your heirs have to record the change of ownership.

 To “avoid probate” means your heirs don’t have to go to probate court.
 This happens for example, if you have a joint bank account with another person, or own land jointly with another person.
 When you die, that person automatically owns the account or land.
 No court order is needed, and probate court has been avoided.
 Certain trusts, gifts made before death, and life insurance are all ways to avoid probate.
+Also, naming beneficiaries on assets causes those assets to go automatically to the beneficiary, so there is no need for probate on those assets.

+Beneficiaries can be named to real estate too.
 A way to avoid probate of real estate is to properly sign and record a Transfer on Death Deed (TODD) before your death.
 The grantee of the TODD is given ownership after your death and a probate is not needed.
 See our fact sheet Transfer on Death Deeds.

 It is not always the best thing to avoid probate.
 Probate doesn't cost a lot or take very long, unless your estate is big and complex, or your heirs fight over your estate.
 Sometimes avoiding probate costs more than probate does.